 Hi there, my name is Rocky Mountain Woman and I have a condition called Obsessive Compulsive Food Disorder (OCFD).
 I can’t walk by a restaurant without reading the menu or past a bookstore without going in to check out the newest cookbooks.
 I am obsessive about food blogs and read them like most people read the news.
+There is always a stack of cookbooks next to my bed for late night reading.
 Food is the lens I view my life through, the way I show love to those I care about, and the focus of my existence.

 Most normal people, including my family, view food as simply the fuel that keeps their bodies healthy.
 I can’t understand that perspective just as they can’t understand why on a trip home there are certain restaurants I have to visit and certain foods I have to eat.
 I can’t go back to South Florida for a visit without eating a Cuban sandwich from Little Havana and conch fritters from Key Largo.
 I simply can’t physically get on the plane until I’ve made the rounds of my favorite restaurants.
 When I travel it’s all about the food.
-I read guide books and websites months in advance to get recommendations for restaurants.
+I read guide books and websites months in advance to get recommendations for the best places to eat (and drink!).

 For most of my adult life, I let other people tell me how to eat.
 I went through a whole grains phase, a no sugar phase, a low fat phase, a high protein phase – you name it, I ate it.
 I was always looking for a magic diet that would ensure good health.
 As time went on and my palate developed, there were foods I didn’t want to give up just because some health guru thought I should.
 I grew more comfortable in the kitchen, the garden and the market.
 I read about food and then read some more.
 As I learned, I slowly changed my diet to reflect seasonality and locality, not the whims of fashion.
 I read about wine and visited wineries to learn how wine interacts with food.
-A glass of wine at the end of a long day is one of those small things that can mean so much.
+A glass of wine at the end of a long day is one of those small things that can make all the difference in your life.

 I started writing this blog to engage with like minded souls in an effort to improve our kitchen skills.
 I love feedback on my recipes!
-I’ve learned so much from all of you.
+I’m always learning, always looking for that next great wine or amazing recipe.
+Please email me or comment on the blog if you have any suggestions about existing recipes or something new you think I should try!

 Stick with me and you can be The Best Cook in the Neighborhood